-Indium Selenide (InSe) single crystal has been considered as a promising candidate for future optical, electrical, and optoelectronic devices applications.
-Especially the ε-InSe, thanks to its 2H stacking and non-centrosymmetric feature, is highly desirable for second harmonic generation.
-However, due to the complex phase diagram, high chemical activity of the elements, and the large formation energy, single-phase crystal growth of ε-InSe still is a challenge.
-In this work, we first present our efforts using a horizonal gradient freeze (HGF) method to fabricate InSe single crystals, whose high-quality crystallinity has been both confirmed by X-ray diffraction (XRD) and transmission electron microscopy (TEM).
-Moreover, we further combine the photoluminescence, Raman spectroscopy and infrared absorption to identify this single crystal to be ε-InSe.
-Finally, the thickness-dependent second harmonic generation (SHG) measurements were performed on our few-layer InSe samples, which demonstrate its promising application for non-linear optics.
+Indium selenide (InSe) single crystals have been considered as promising candidates for future optical, electrical, and optoelectronic device applications.
+In particular, due to its 2H stacking and non-centrosymmetric feature, ε-InSe is highly desirable for second harmonic generation.
+However, due to its complex phase diagram, the high chemical activity of the elements, and the large formation energy, single-phase crystal growth of ε-InSe still remains a challenge.
+In this work, we present our efforts using a horizontal gradient freeze (HGF) method to fabricate InSe single crystals for the first time, whose high-quality crystallinity has been confirmed by both X-ray diffraction (XRD) and transmission electron microscopy (TEM).
+Moreover, we further combine the photoluminescence, Raman spectroscopy and infrared absorption data to identify this single crystal to be ε-InSe.
+Finally, thickness-dependent second harmonic generation (SHG) measurements were carried out on our few-layer InSe samples, and the results demonstrate its promising application for non-linear optics.